to plant diseases

 transpiration, absorption of nutrients, leaf and root structure

 Respiration - aerobic and anaerobic in plants (and

 Hormone control of plant growth and uses of plant hormones

 gcse biology revision notes

-Plant diseases and defences against pathogens
+Plant diseases and defences against pathogens and pests

 Adaptations, lots explained including